 The solitude.
 No trails or visitor services exist in the park.
 You must be self-sufficient.

 Kobuk Valley National Park

-Completely surrounded by the Waring and Baird mountain ranges, the park protects a bevy of sub-arctic geography.
+Completely surrounded by the Waring and Baird mountain ranges, this park protects a bevy of sub-arctic geography.
 The Kobuk River and the Great Kobuk Sand Dunes are the spectacular gems of the park, but there is so much more.
-A quarter million caribou migrate through the Park twice a year – north in the spring, south in the fall.
+A quarter million caribou migrate through the park twice a year – north in the spring, south in the fall.